Eli Cohen (politician, born 1972)

-Eli (Eliahu) Cohen (אֵלִי כֹּהֵן; born 3 October 1972) is an Israeli politician serving as the Minister of Energy and Infrastructure for the Likud party and a member of the Security Cabinet.
+Eliahu "Eli" Cohen (אֵלִי כֹּהֵן; born 3 October 1972) is an Israeli politician serving as the Minister of Energy and Infrastructure for the Likud party and a member of the Security Cabinet.
 He previously served as Minister of Foreign Affairs, Minister of Economy and Industry, Minister of Intelligence, and Chair of the Reforms Committee.
 Cohen is a certified public accountant and has held senior positions in the private sector.

 Biography

 Eli Cohen was born and raised in Holon.
 During his military service in the Israeli Air Force, he rose to the rank of Major.
 While serving, he pursued and completed a bachelor's degree in accounting at Tel Aviv University, another bachelor's degree with honors in management and economics at the Open University, and a master's degree in business administration with a specialization in finance and accounting at Tel Aviv University.
 Later, Cohen lectured at Tel Aviv University in the fields of management, finance, and accounting.

 In 2000, after completing his military service, Cohen began working as a certified public accountant at BDO Ziv Haft, where he led the Economic Department within the Professional Division.
 In 2003, he joined the credit rating company S&P Maalot.
 By 2007, Cohen was appointed Vice President at Hevrat HaHachshara, and later promoted to Deputy CEO.
 In this role, he oversaw the daily operations of the group’s companies and served as a director across all subsidiaries.